ory/kratos/docs/docs/guides/docker.md

 #### `SECRETS_DEFAULT`
-This environment variable allows you to specify the .....
+This environment variable allows you to specify the secret used to sign and verify signatures and encrypt things:

 **Example:**